Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Proofs of nonexchangeable case

-In this nonexchangeable point of view, we can consider the covariate shift situation, the test statistic $R_0$ we considered may have a different state compared with other $R_k,\, k\in \{1,\cdots,K\}$.
-We set a user prespecified weight $w_0\in (0,1)$ for $R_0$, and other $w_i$ considered as the same because of the property of the permutation group.
-So that we consider the rejection region
+From the nonexchangeable point of view, we may view this as a covariate-shift setting.
+In this case, the test statistic $R_0$ may behave differently from the other statistics $R_k, k\in\{1,\ldots,K\}$.
+We set a user-specified weight $w_0\in (0,1)$ for $R_0$, and the other weights $w_i$ are taken to be identical because of the property of the permutation group.
+Accordingly, we consider the rejection region

 where